Robin Dodsworth

 Bio

-My main ongoing project is a study of vowel change in Raleigh, NC.
-I’m using a corpus of conversational data from over 300 native residents of Raleigh that I’ve been collecting since 2008.
-The Southern Vowel Shift is in decline in Raleigh as the result of large-scale migration from outside the South.
+My main ongoing project is a study of language variation and change in Raleigh, NC.
+I’m using a growing corpus of conversational data from over 300 native residents of Raleigh that I’ve been collecting since 2008.
+The Southern Vowel Shift is in decline in Raleigh as the result of large-scale migration from outside the South as well as other forces.
 One of the project’s main goals is to use contemporary social network methods to look at the social distribution of the linguistic variables.

 Office Hours